-Dairy cattle and pigs must be excluded from lakes and rivers more than a metre wide (bank to bank), by 1 July 2023.
+Dairy cattle and pigs must be excluded from lakes and rivers more than a metre wide (bank to bank), by 1 July 2023, regardless of land slope.

-Dairy support cattle must be excluded from lakes and rivers more than a metre wide (bank to bank), by 1 July 2025.
+Dairy support cattle must be excluded from lakes and rivers more than a metre wide (bank to bank), by 1 July 2025, regardless of land slope.